Hebraic Studies - with Dr. Rabbi Reuven Ben-Avaraham “I Believe - Ani Ma’amim”

 Faith is life lived in the light of His Love!

-“Thou hast dealt well with Thy servant, , according unto Thy Word.
-Teach me good discernment and knowledge; for I have believed in Thy commandments.
+“The earth, O , is full of Thy mercy; teach me Thy statutes.
+Thou hast dealt well with Thy servant, O , according unto Thy word.
+Teach me good discernment and knowledge; for I have believed in Thy Commandments.
 Before I was afflicted, I did err; but now I observe Thy Word.
-Thou art good, and doest good; teach me Thy statutes” Tehillim - Psalms 119:65-68 (“Jewish Publication Society” (JPS) version of the Tanakh).
+Thou art good, and doest good; teach me Thy statutes.
+The proud have forged a lie against me; but I with my whole heart will keep Thy Precepts.
+Their heart is gross like fat; but I delight in Thy Law.
+It is good for me that I have been afflicted, in order that I might learn Thy Statutes.
+The law of Thy Mouth is better unto me than thousands of gold and silver.
+Thy hands have made me and fashioned me; give me understanding, that I may learn Thy commandments.”
+Tehillim - Psalms 119:64-73 (“Jewish Publication Society” - JPS version of the Tanakh).

 I have always strongly believed that faith is part of what makes us human, for it is a basic attitude of trust that always goes beyond the regular evidence that is available to us, but without which we would do nothing of any great value.
-I addition, without faith in one another we could not risk the vulnerability of falling in love.
+I addition, without faith between us and our beloved Elohim, , blessed be His Sanctified Name, and in one another we could not risk the vulnerability of falling in love.

-“The righteous (or the just) shall live by his faith” Chavaqquq - Habakkuk 2:4 (JPS).
+“The righteous (or the just) shall live by his faith” said - Chavaqquq - Habakkuk 2:4 - (JPS version of the Tanakh).

-A person who seeks for proof before he or she is willing to have faith simply does not understand that faith always, believe it or not, involves risk.
-It is always possible to live without it, but such a life is, in Shakespeare’s ‘Macbeth’s’ words, “cabined, cribbed, confined, bound … (by) doubts and fears”.
+A person who seeks for proof before he or she is willing to have faith simply does not understand what faith is, for they do not know what to believe in, and they will think that it may involve risk, like there are many evil false god’s.
+It is always possible to live without it, but such a life is found in Shakespeare’s ‘Macbeth’s’ words, “cabined, cribbed, confined, bound … (by) doubts and fears”.
 Without faith in people they become cynics.

 Just look back to the Grecian’s, whose